bwaldon/afs_experiment/README.md

 ## Step 4: Link your experiment URL from Prolific, etc.

 # Todo

-- If a participant is redirected to collectdata.php and refreshes, a blank results file is created and the participant gets a new code.
-Ideally, the first code is somehow saved locally (as a cookie?) and we block the creation of blank results files.

 - A less awkward way to preview data collection locally.